camunda/camunda-docs-static/optimize/content/technical-guide/configuration/index.md

 ---

 All distributions of Camunda Optimize come with a predefined set of configuration options that can be overwritten by the user, based on current environment requirements.
 To do that, have a look into the folder named environment.
-There is one file called environment-config.json with values that override the defaults optimize properties.
+There is one file called environment-config.yaml with values that override the defaults optimize properties.

-Configuration file contains JSON object each field of which is containing configuration values of one specific logical part of Camunda Optimize system.
+Configuration file contains YAML object each field of which is containing configuration values of one specific logical part of Camunda Optimize system.
-You can see a sample configuration file with all possible configuration fields and their default values [here](service-config.json).
+You can see a sample configuration file with all possible configuration fields and their default values [here](service-config.yaml).

-In the following section you will find description and default values of separate fields inside of main JSON object with their respective [JSONPath](https://github.com/json-path/JsonPath).
+In the following section you will find description and default values of separate fields inside of main YAML object with their respective YAML Path.

 ## Authentication And Security